acon96/home-llm/README.md

 2. Click the `Add Integration` button in the bottom right of the screen.
 3. Filter the list of "brand names" for llama, and "LLaMa Conversation" should remain.
 4. Choose and configure the backend.
 [More info 👇](#configure-backend)
+    1. Using builtin llama.cpp with hugging face
+    2. Using builtin llama.cpp with existing model file
+    3. using text-generation-webui api
+    4. using generic openapi compatiable api
+    5. using ollama api

 ### 🗣️ Configuring the component as a Conversation Agent